Managing pain is the name of the game

 We’re a Center of Excellence in Pediatric Pain Management, a designation few pain management programs have earned.
 In 2013, the American Pain Society recognized our state-of-the-art, patient-centered pain management program for demonstrating a multidisciplinary approach that not only treats children’s pain, but the whole patient, in order to improve function and overall quality of life.

-We see patients in both of our hospitals and in our new Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrative Medicine Clinic.
-Learn more about the clinic.
+We see patients in both of our hospitals and in our Kiran Stordalen and Horst Rechelbacher Pediatric Pain, Palliative and Integrative Medicine Clinic.

 We are committed to helping reduce your child’s pain

 Very few hospitals share a commitment to pediatric pain management quite like we do.
 At Children’s, we know that when pain is controlled, kids heal faster and do better.
 By removing pain from the equation, as much as possible, kids see that medical care is here to help them, not hurt them.
 They’re less fearful.
 Most important of all, they’re happier, making the entire family happier.

 We provide targeted, age-appropriate pain relief for infants and children in all areas of medical care and for different reasons.
 They fall into these three main categories: